mumoshu/okra/README.md

 `kubearray` currently works on AWS only, but the design and implementation is generic enough to be capable of adding more IaaS supports.
 Any contribution around that is welcomed.

+## How does it work?

+The kubearray `System` controller will manage the traffic shift across clusters.

+In the beginning, a user gives each `System` a set of settings to discover EKS clusters, and a set of application details, where each application detail contains the information for the relevant ALB, ArgoCD resources, and metrics.

+The controller periodically discovers EKS clusters.
+It then compares the target groups associated to the ALB with the clusters that the controller knows.
+If there's any difference, it starts updating the ALB.

+When `kubearray` updates a system to add a new set of clusters to the ALB, it modifies the ALB forward config so that the ALB gradually shifts traffic to the target groups for the cluster set.

+### Comparison with Flagger and Argo Rollouts

+Unlike `Argo Rollouts` and `Flagger`, in `kubearray` there is no notions of "active" and "preview" services for a blue-green deployment, or "canary" and "stable" services for a canary deployment.

+Each set of clusters should be assigned dedicated target groups and applications.
+In other words, there's one or more target groups per each cluster for an application. `kubespray` basically does a canary deployment, where the old set of target groups is consdidered "stable" and the new set of target groups is considered "canary".

 ## Concepts

 `kubearray` updates your `System`.